Dimensions underlying the representational alignment of deep neural networks with humans

 Much previous research on the alignment of human and artificial visual systems has compared behavioral strategies (e.g., classification) in both systems and has revealed important limitations in the generalization performance of DNNs \citep{rajalingham2018large, geirhos2018generalisation, rosenfeld2018elephant, beery2018recognition, szegedy2013intriguing}.
 Other work has focused on directly comparing cognitive and neural representations in humans to those in DNNs, using methods such as representational similarity analysis \citep[RSA;][]{kriegeskorte2008representational} or linear regression \citep{attarian2020transforming, roads2020learning, peterson2018evaluating, muttenthaler2022human}.
 This quantification of alignment has led to a direct comparison of numerous DNNs across diverse visual tasks \citep{conwell2022can, schrimpf2018brain, muttenthaler2023improving, wang2023better}, highlighting the role of factors such as architecture, training data, or learning objective in determining the similarity to humans \citep{storrs2021diverse, conwell2022can, muttenthaler2022human, wang2023better}.

-Despite the appeal of global metrics for comparing the representational alignment of humans and DNNs, they only provide a quantification of the degree of representational or behavioral alignment.
-However, without explicit hypotheses about potential causes for misalignment, global metrics are limited in their explanatory scope of what features determine this degree of alignment, that is, what representational factors underlie the similarities and differences between humans and DNNs.
-While diverse methods for interpreting DNN activations have been developed at various levels of analysis, ranging from single units to entire layers \citep{bau2020understanding, zhou2018revisiting, morcos2018importance}, the direct comparability to human representations has remained a key challenge.
+Despite the appeal of summary statistics, such as correlation coefficients or explained variance, for comparing the representational alignment of DNNs with humans, they only quantify the \textit{degree} of representational or behavioral alignment.
+However, without explicit hypotheses about potential causes for misalignment, such scalar measures are limited in their explanatory scope of which properties determine this degree of alignment, that is, which representational factors underlie the similarities and differences between humans and DNNs.
+While diverse methods for interpreting DNN activations have been developed at various levels of analysis, ranging from single units to entire layers \citep{erhan2009visualizing, zeiler2014visualizing, zhou2018revisiting, morcos2018importance, bau2020understanding}, the direct comparability to human representations has remained a key challenge.